 8. Spotting Balls – Other than the circumstances described in Balls on the Floor, the only ball that will ever be spotted will be the 9-ball when the shooter has pocketed the 9-ball and scratched or otherwise fouled.
 If the shooter makes the 9-ball on the break and fouls or scratches, the 9-ball (and only the 9-ball) is spotted.
 If the shooter is shooting at the object ball and plays it into the 9-ball and pockets the 9-ball, but scratches or otherwise fouls in the process, the 9-ball is spotted.
 The incoming player has ball-in-hand and will be shooting at the lowest numbered ball on the table.

-- b.
+b.
 Failure to hit the correct ball first.
 (The correct ball is always the lowest numbered ball on the table.)
 The shooter has the advantage in these situations unless his opponent has asked an outside party to watch the hit.
 Protect yourself.
-If you think your opponent is attempting a shot that could result in a bad hit, get someone to watch the shot before he starts shooting.
+Under APA Nine-Ball rules, if you think your opponent is attempting a shot that could result in a bad hit, get someone to watch the shot before he starts shooting.
 Teams involved in repeatedly calling bad hits without outside party verification may be subject to penalty points for disruptive unsportsmanlike behavior.

 Exception: If an accidentally moved ball comes in contact with the cue ball, creating a foul, no object ball will be replaced.

-- i.
+i.
 Use caution when picking up or placing the cue ball in a ball-in-hand situation.
 The cue ball is always alive.
-If the cue ball, or the hand holding it or moving it, touches another ball it is a cue ball foul and your opponent has ball-in-hand.
+Under APA Nine-Ball rules, if the cue ball, or the hand holding it or moving it, touches another ball it is a cue ball foul and your opponent has ball-in-hand.
 Be especially careful when picking up or placing the cue ball in a tight spot.

 The American Poolplayers Association (APA) and Canadian Poolplayers Association (CPA) is the World’s Largest Amateur Pool League.